 - improves memory

 How does Onko help?

-We will set you up with your own personal health coach.
+We will set you up with your own personal health coach who specialise in exercise and cancer.
 Our coaches are trained to empower you with the knowledge and tools you need to manage your health.
 Together, we’ll set your health goals and make informed treatment choices with confidence.

 We use a combination of behavioural science, smartphone technology and human interaction to help you get the best treatment outcomes.
 Exercise recommendations are always tailored to your abilities.
 People who follow our programmes recover faster after surgery and find they can tolerate their cancer treatments better.

 The NHS recommends that adults, regardless of age, should: